scottslowe/minikube-workshop/README.md

 11. Create the service using `kubectl apply -f 03-service.yaml`.
 After it has been created (you can verify with `kubectl get services`), then get more details on the service using `kubectl describe service nginx-service`.

-12. Remove all the objects using `kubectl delete`.
+12. Remove all the objects with the following commands:

+        kubectl delete service nginx-service
+        kubectl delete deployment nginx-deployment

+    Verify the objects are gone with `kubectl get deployment,rs,service,pod`.

 That's it!